alibaba/Elastic-Federated-Learning-Solution/docs/English/Cloud_native_Deployment.md

 You can test the connectivity of grpc in the public network environment through the following commands.

-Note that tls.crt is required under the network folder for grpc authentication.

 ```bash
 python ./deploy/network/grpc_ingress_test.py -i ip -p port -n www.ailibaba.com
 ```